nlaurens/SpaceAlert/README.md

 - Give audio/display threads access to audio/display queue's
 - Add the german language pack into the settings and make a 1 line languag eswitch!
 - make it stop after a mission ends (or give an error if the event queue is empty).
+- Make a build script that compiles the script to a windows binary.

 ##Scripted events format
  All events have the following format: